katcipis/sophia/notes/books/better-angels.md

 satellites, cellphones, transistors, actually everything that we depend on today and that stupid people use to dissipate these stupid ideas.
-Being able to think with abstractions and even coming to conclusions using them is the key that makes us unique, it is our better feature, and a fundamental piece in escaping the more concrete/natural behavior, that is inescapably violent.
+Being able to think with abstractions and even coming to conclusions using them is key to what makes us unique, it is one of our better features, and a fundamental piece in escaping the more concrete/natural behavior, that is inescapably violent.